yihui/yihui.org/content/en/2017-12-16-r-dot-dot-dot.md

 slug: r-dot-dot-dot
 ---

-Two months ago while I was trying to upgrade the highlight.js library in the **rmarkdown** package ([PR #1178](https://github.com/rstudio/rmarkdown/pull/1178)), I read the source code of the R syntax highlighter in our fork of highlight.js (created by Joe Cheng, our CIO), and [these lines](https://github.com/rstudio/highlight.js/blob/0710243a8e/src/languages/r.js#L60-L66) caught my attention:
+Two months ago while I was trying to upgrade the highlight.js library in the **rmarkdown** package ([PR #1178](https://github.com/rstudio/rmarkdown/pull/1178)), I read the source code of the R syntax highlighter in our fork of highlight.js (created by Joe Cheng, our CTO), and [these lines](https://github.com/rstudio/highlight.js/blob/0710243a8e/src/languages/r.js#L60-L66) caught my attention:

 ```js
 {